(888) 815-0802Sign In

 Chatbots

 One of the biggest changes to inbound sales recently has been the advent of chatbots.
-Chatbots use AI and algorithms to serve up relevant inbound chat experiences when leads visit a website.
-The bot can handle much of the lead qualification and only route leads to human reps once they’ve been successfully qualified by the bot.
-In fact, some companies are completely replacing forms on their site with chatbots and hiring dedicated reps to simply chat with inbound leads.
+Chatbots use AI and algorithms to provide relevant inbound chat experiences when leads visit a website.
+The bot can handle much of the lead qualification and only route leads to human reps once it has successfully qualified them.
+In fact, some companies are completely replacing forms on their site with chatbots and hiring dedicated reps to chat with inbound leads simply.
+Some chatbot solutions, like Qualified.com, even allow human reps to proactively “pounce” on inbound visitors before they even interact with bots, thus allowing reps to apply outbound prospecting techniques to inbound website visitors.
+Since marketers commonly operate chatbot technology, this is another reason why inbound sales reps work more closely with marketers if they do not report to them outright.

 Inbound Sales: How to Prioritize Inbound Leads